xnvme/xnvme/docs/api/c/util/index.rst

   This module provides functionality for introspectively querying the **xNVMe** library for version information.

+Sharing a Controller (:ref:`sec-api-c-xnvme_cplane`) This module lets one process serve a controller it has opened to other processes, handing them the descriptors they need to do I/O against the same device.

 Auxiliary Pretty-Printers (:ref:`sec-api-c-xnvme_pp`)
   All structures and enums in the **xNVMe** API have pretty-printers.
 These are usually defined within the namespace/module of the data structure.